 ICE will certify in writing the names of those SCSO personnel who successfully complete training and pass all required test(s).
-Upon receipt of the certification, the ICE Field Office Director (FOD) in The Miami Field Office will provide the participating SCSO personnel a signed authorization letter allowing the named SCSO personnel to perform specified functions of an immigration officer.
-ICE will also provide a copy of the authorization letter to the Seminole County Sheriff's Office.
+Upon receipt of the certification, the ICE Field Office Director (FOD) in the Chicago Field Office will provide the participating SCSO personnel a signed authorization letter allowing the named SCSO personnel to perform specified functions of an immigration officer.
+ICE will also provide a copy of the authorization letter to the SCSO.
 ICE will also execute ICE Form 70-006, Designated Immigration Officer.
 Only those certified SCSO personnel who receive authorization letters and ICE Form 70-006 issued by ICE and whose immigration enforcement efforts are overseen by ICE may conduct immigration officer functions described in this MOA.

 Along with the authorization letter and ICE Form 70-006, ICE will issue the certified SCSO personnel official immigration officer credentials.
 Participating SCSO personnel shall carry their ICE-issued credentials while performing immigration officer functions under this MOA.
-Such credentials provided by ICE shall remain the property of ICE and shall be returned to ICE upon termination of this agreement, when a participating SCSO employee ceases his/her participation, or when deemed necessary by the FOD in the Miami Field Office.
+Such credentials provided by ICE shall remain the property of ICE and shall be returned to ICE upon termination of this agreement, when a participating SCSO employee ceases his/her participation, or when deemed necessary by the FOD in the Chicago Field Office.

 Authorization of participating SCSO personnel to act pursuant to this MOA may be withdrawn at any time and for any reason by ICE and must be memorialized in a written notice of withdrawal identifying an effective date of withdrawal and the personnel to whom the withdrawal pertains.
-Such withdrawal may be effectuated immediately upon notice to the Semiole County Sheriff's Office.
-The SCSO and the FOD in the Miami Field Office will be responsible for notification of the appropriate personnel in their respective agencies.
+Such withdrawal may be effectuated immediately upon notice to the SCSO.
+The SCSO and the FOD in the Chicago Field Office will be responsible for notification of the appropriate personnel in their respective agencies.
 The termination of this MOA shall constitute immediate revocation of all immigration enforcement authorizations delegated hereunder.

-The Seminole County Sheriff's Office will make every attempt, where practicable, to provide ICE with a 90 day notice if participating SCSO personnel cease their participation in the program, so that appropriate action can be taken in accordance with ICE policies, including inventorying and retrieval of credentials, and training replacement personnel as needed.
+The SCSO will make every attempt, where practicable, to provide ICE with a 90 day notice if participating SCSO personnel cease their participation in the program, so that appropriate action can be taken in accordance with ICE policies, including inventorying and retrieval of credentials, and training replacement personnel as needed.